-Known material factors that could cause our actual results to differ from those in these forward-looking statements are described below and in "Risk Factors" in this prospectus supplement, the accompanying base prospectus or the documents we incorporate by reference herein or therein, as applicable.
+Known material factors that could cause our actual results to differ materially from those in these forward-looking statements are described below and in "Risk factors" in this prospectus supplement, the accompanying base prospectus or the documents we incorporate by reference herein or therein, as applicable.
 Important factors that could cause our actual results to differ materially from the expectations reflected in these forward-looking statements include, among other things:

-- changes in general economic conditions and changes in economic conditions of the crude oil and natural gas industry specifically; - competitive conditions in our industry; - changes in the long-term supply of and demand for crude oil and natural gas; - our ability to realize the anticipated benefits of acquisitions and to integrate the acquired assets with our existing fleet; - actions taken by our customers, competitors and third-party operators; - changes in the availability and cost of capital; - operating hazards, natural disasters, weather-related delays, casualty losses and other matters beyond our control; - the effects of existing and future laws and governmental regulations; - the effects of future litigation; and - other factors discussed in this prospectus.
+- · changes in general economic conditions and changes in economic conditions of the crude oil and natural gas industry specifically; - competitive conditions in our industry; - changes in the long-term supply of and demand for crude oil and natural gas; - our ability to realize the anticipated benefits of acquisitions and to integrate the acquired assets with our existing fleet, including the CDM Acquisition; - actions taken by our customers, competitors and third-party operators; - the deterioration of the financial condition of our customers; - changes in the availability and cost of capital; - operating hazards, natural disasters, weather-related delays, casualty losses and other matters beyond our control; - the effects of existing and future laws and governmental regulations; - the effects of future litigation; and - other factors discussed in this prospectus.